Simonwzm/blog/source/_posts/BERT Paper Notes.md

 > **Token-based and Sentence-based Tasks**
 >
 > In brief, they differ in the granularity of the input and output, token-based tasks being finer.
 For example, the embedded vector in token-based model usually prepare a vector for each token, while sentence-based tasks usually prepare view a sentence as a unit.
+BERT is a token-based model.
 >
 > GPT link: https://chat.openai.com/share/94931112-43c1-4ac8-96f4-0b70db30d187